 Common Mistakes Long-Term Holders Make

-- Telling everyone they own Bitcoin.
-Publicly announcing that you own Bitcoin makes you a target.
+- Telling everyone you own Bitcoin.
+Publicly announcing your holdings makes you a target.
 Criminals have conducted home invasions, kidnappings, and extortion schemes targeting known Bitcoin holders.
-This is called a "$5 wrench attack" in the Bitcoin community, because no amount of encryption protects you if someone threatens you physically.
+The Bitcoin community calls this the "$5 wrench attack," because no amount of encryption protects you from physical threats.
 Keep your holdings private.
-You do not need to tell friends, family, or social media how much Bitcoin you own.

 Frequently Asked Questions